kenichi-shimada/shinyDepMap/README.md

 # shinyDepMap
-A shiny-based web tool for interactive analysis of [DepMap](https://depmap.org/) data (based on their 19q3 release)
+A shiny-based interactive web tool to analyze [DepMap](https://depmap.org/) data (based on their 19q3 release).

-To launch the website locally, following pacakges should be installed in the environment as needed (note aws.s3 is for my personal use)
+To launch this tool locally, following pacakges should be installed in the environment as needed (note aws.s3 is for my personal use)

 ```r
 devtools::install_github('rstudio/flexdashboard')